Innovation as the foundation for future growth

 Number of new patents

 All product developments go through an established innovation and development process, which ensures that the Group’s creative potential and know-how are used to the optimum extent and that development activities focus on the needs of the market.
-Customer benefits, quality and a system approach are of central importance here.
+Customer benefits, quality and a system approach as well as the consistent strengthening of the brand identity are of central importance here.

 New products for sophisticated markets

-- The particularly high-quality CleanLine 80 model will be added to the successful shower channel portfolio.
-It is available in various metal colours and comes with a collector profile with integrated slope, which further simplifies installation by the tiler.
+- The particularly high-quality CleanLine 80 model was added to the successful shower channel portfolio.
+It is available in various metal colours and comes with a collector profile with integrated slope, which further simplifies installation by the tiler, even in the case of large ceramic or natural stone.

-- The Geberit Pluvia roof drainage system is designed for use on large and extremely large roofs.
+- The Geberit Pluvia roof drainage system is designed for use on large and extremely large flat and special roofs.
 The system is used all over the world – including in monsoon regions.
-Geberit Pluvia works according to the principle of negative pressure, meaning water is suctioned off the roof.
-Newly developed fastening elements ensure maximum stability for pipes installed underneath the roof, which are subjected to heavy loads.
+Pluvia works according to the principle of negative pressure, meaning water is suctioned off the roof.
+Newly developed fastening elements ensure maximum stability for pipes installed directly underneath the roof, which are subjected to heavy loads.

 - The trend towards individualisation also brings with it increasing demands from end users.
 With this in mind, the high-quality actuator plates Sigma50 and Sigma21 are available in a wide range of different materials and models that can be combined with each other in a variety of ways.

-- The Selnova and Renova bathroom series in the lower and middle price segment have been expanded with the addition of various ceramic sanitary appliances with optimised designs.
+- The Selnova and Renova bathroom series in the middle and lower price segment have been expanded with the addition of various ceramic sanitary appliances with optimised designs.
 Thanks to the depth of the product range, both series are used regularly in project business and in bathroom renovations.

-For more details on new products in 2020, see the magazine Facts & Figures 2020.
+For more details on new products in 2020, see the publication Facts & Figures 2020.